Jvinniec/CppEphem/README.md

 PURPOSE:
 ----------------------------------------------------------
-The purpose of this package is to leverage the Standards Of Fundamental Astronomy (SOFA) package in order to allow simple coordinate conversion routines.
-This should allow converting between [RA,Dec], [Galactice Long, Lat], and local sky coordinates.
+The purpose of this package is to leverage the Standards Of Fundamental Astronomy (SOFA) package in order to compute several astrophysical quantities regarding the positions of objects.

 Here is a list of purposes I wish this code to serve:
 * Basic coordinate conversion routines (see CECoordinates, fully implemented)